seedsofalternative/seedsofalternative.github.io/_posts/2025-05-16-introspection-techniques-and-practices.md

 - **Other Specialized Therapies**
     - **Solution-Focused Brief Therapy (SFBT)** : Goal-oriented, focuses on solutions rather than problems.
     - **Interpersonal Therapy (IPT)** : Addresses interpersonal issues and improves relationships.
+    - **Equine Therapy** (**Equine-Assisted Therapy**) : Animal-assisted approach in which grooming, leading, and simply being present with horses becomes the therapeutic medium.
+Because horses mirror the emotional state and body language of the person handling them, they give immediate, non-verbal feedback — useful for trauma, addiction, anxiety, and for rebuilding trust and boundaries.
     - **Art Therapy / Music Therapy** : Uses creative expression for emotional healing.

 ## 13. Alternative and Esoteric Healing Practices